sarangcr03/LinuxGSM-discord-bot/README.md

 Create a new bot and copy the bot token.

-Replace YOUR_DISCORD_BOT_TOKEN with your token, YOUR_DISCORD_USER_ID with your discord ID and add more users in nessesary.
+Replace YOUR_DISCORD_BOT_TOKEN with your token.

+Replace YOUR_DISCORD_USER_ID with your discord ID and add more users if nessesary.

+Replace /path/to/server with your game server's directory path, which is usually /home/USER where USER represents your servers username.

 ***NOTE: You need to enable developer mode in the discord desktop app to see your discord ID***